 Onshore winds blow from the sea towards the beach and tend to push in the direction of the wave, making it unstable.
 The stronger the onshore winds, the messier the waves will be – they break too soon, are less steep, and usually mushy.
 If these winds get any stronger than 20mph (32kph), then the waves will most likely be unsurfable.

 Wind blowing out to sea makes for optimum conditions, creating swell that is neatly ordered.
 Offshore winds produce waves that are strong enough to keep moving even in shallow water, forming steep faces before they break.
 They are fast, hollow and exciting to ride.

-In many surfing spots, offshore winds occur in the morning and onshore in the afternoon.
+In many surf spots, offshore winds occur in the morning.

 The anatomy of a wave

 We all know waves break, but do you know how?
 When waves travel through deep water without obstacles, they head to the shore with a massive force.
 As soon as they reach shallow water, they slow down and their crest starts to grow.
 As with icebergs, the crest we see moving on the surface of the water is only a small part of the wave, which actually extends all the way down to the ocean floor.